Masterpiece Story: Portrait of Elizabeth I

 The portrait of Elizabeth I is attributed to the workshop of Nicholas Hilliard and showcases the queen in her sixties.
 Similar to other images of...

-The best-known image of Eleanor of Toledo is also one of the most beautiful dresses in art history.
-Don’t be too distracted by the beauty of the...
+The best-known image of Eleanor of Toledo features also one of the most beautiful dresses in art history.
+Don’t be too distracted by the beauty of...

 Queen Elizabeth I (1533-1603) was the only surviving child of King Henry VIII of England and his second wife Anne Boleyn.
 Being a girl was hard...

-Benvenuto Cellini’s Perseus and the Head of Medusa is a sculpture that is commonly overlooked.
+Benvenuto Cellini’s Perseus with the Head of Medusa is a sculpture that is commonly overlooked.
 In fact, it could be the most regularly overlooked...

 Pontormo was a Renaissance painter, admired by both Michelangelo and Raphael.
 His first apprenticeship was in Leonardo da Vinci's workshop.
 His work is treasured by The National Gallery and The Uffizi.
 His luminous work is truly magnificent, so why is he so neglected?